Sikh art: Murals

 Usually displayed less conspicuously, there were also wall paintings depicting sexual or erotic themes.
 It was a common practice to decorate the walls of Islamic and Hindu palaces with erotic scenes.
 The Sikh royalty and nobility during the reign of the Sikh Empire had their residences embellished with these erotic wall paintings.
 General Paolo Avitabile had his private residence quarters decorated with figures of scantily clad dancing girls and Indic deities in the act of making love.
 At the Rani Mahal of erstwhile Nabha State, there are wall paintings of couples having sex in various positions, settings, and emotions based upon the Koka Shastra treatise.
-However, it is important to note that these erotic murals were limited mostly to the areas frequented by the upper classes of the Punjabi society at the time.
+These erotic murals were limited mostly to the areas frequented by the upper classes of the Punjabi society at the time.

 Photograph of murals formerly located on the ceiling of the central dome of the Golden Temple, Amritsar, ca.1925.
 Scenes of various Sikh gurus meeting together are depicted.
 No longer extant.

 The art of frescoes was introduced by the artist Bhai Kehar Singh Musawar under the patronage of Maharaja Ranjit Singh during the era of the Sikh Empire.'
 Kehar Singh was responsible for decorating the interiors of Ranjit Singh's Lahori palace with frescoes.
 After Ranjit Singh witnessed the fine artwork of Kehar Singh, he decided to commission him for beautifying the Golden Temple shrine in Amritsar to embellish it with mural work (such as the domes, walls, and roofs).
 Hari Singh Nalwa and the Attariwalas were patrons of mural artwork.
 When Ranjit Singh invaded Chiniot in 1810, he came to learn from one of his commanders that the havelis of the region were elaborately decorated by mohrakashi (fresco) work.
 Thereafter the monarch decided, as a means of devoting himself faithfully to the shrine, to decorate the interiors of the Harmandir Sahib complex in Amritsar with naqqashi art.
 Muslim artisans from Chiniot and Faizabad were invited to participate in decorating the interior of the Sikh shrine.
 Vaishnavist artists also assisted initially.
 The beautification project was entrusted to Bhai Sant Singh.
 An example of Islamicate influence leftover from these initial Muslim Naqqash artists is the Irani motif of two or four big flowers arranged sparsely.
 Artistic specimens leftover from the impact that the initial Vaishnavist Naqqash artists can also be witnessed, such as patterns with bold flowers and leaves to portray Krishna's raslila.
 As per Madanjit Kaur, whilst the Sikh School of mural painting took influences from both Islamic and Hindu traditions, it became its own tradition in its own right with its own manner of depicting and settings.
 An example of a difference that Amritsari Sikh murals have against the Pahari murals is related to the background, where the landscape is often omitted in Amritsari murals but is an important aspect of Pahari murals.